-Next, calculate the Sleep Capacity Weight Rating (SCWR) the manufacturer's designated number of sleeping positions for the motorhome multiplied by 154 pounds.
+Next, calculate the Sleep Capacity Weight Rating (SCWR) the manufacturer's designated number of sleeping positions for the motorhome multiplied by 154 lbs.

-The 154 pounds (70kg) is the average weight established by the US Federal Government and Transport Canada, and is used to arrive at Cargo Carrying Capacity (CCC).
+The 154 lbs.
+(70 kg.) is the average weight established by the US Federal Government and Transport Canada, and is used to arrive at Cargo Carrying Capacity (CCC).
 However, actual sleep capacity weight may be greater.
 The SCWR is not intended to limit the sleeping capacity to a specified weight.

-Example: If the manufacturer has designated the motorhome sleeping position at 4 (616 pounds) and there are four people who weight 200, 200, 178 and 138 pounds, totaling 716 pounds, that doesn't mean the sleeping capacity is reduced to three individuals, but rather the CCC is reduced by 100 pounds due to the actual passenger weight.
+Example: If the manufacturer has designated the motorhome sleeping position at 4 (616 lbs.) and there are four people who weight 200, 200, 178 and 138 lbs., totaling 716 lbs., that does not mean the sleeping capacity is reduced to three individuals, but rather the CCC is reduced by 100 lbs. due to the actual passenger weight.